-Pro Solid build
+Pro Solid build quality

 The ear pieces are made out of metal and have great fit and finish.
 Not only does this make them look great, but also gives them a premium feel.

-Pro A wealth of accessories are included
+Pro Includes plenty of accessories

 With the M2, you get 2 types of ear tips with three sizes each, a shirt clip to prevent the cable from moving around when worn and ear cable guides to help keep the headphones in place.